top of page

 -nämlich (because, namely, you see)

-Unlike the others, nämlich does not start a new clause but appears within the sentence to provide an explanation/reason.
-It is often placed after the verb.
+“Nämlich” gives a reason and stays in the middle of the sentence.
+Unlike the others, nämlich does not start a new clause; it is often placed after the verb.

 Example: Max kann nicht kommen.
 Er muss nämlich am Freitag arbeiten.
 (Max can't come.
 You see, he has to work on Friday.)